 To pull a shot, 190°-200° F water is pumped through a “puck” (tightly packed disk) of very finely ground coffee beans.
 This is done with at least 9 atmospheres of pressure and produces about one ounce of espresso (unless it’s a lungo or ristretto).

-This is the design off of which semi-automatic machines are still based.
-A barista simply uses a button or lever to start the shot pulling and decides when to stop it.
+This is the design on which semi-automatic machines are still based.
+A barista uses a button or lever to start the shot pulling and decides when to stop it.

 The second part of that is really what separates semi-automatics from fully and super-automatics.
-The barista, rather than the machine, decides exactly when the shot is done.
+Rather than the machine, the barista decides exactly when the shot is done.

 These machines also typically require you to grind and tamp (press the grounds to create the puck we mentioned earlier) your own beans.